Arizard/less-coffee-hugo/content/posts/export-aggregator/index.md

 [^2-systems]: Why have two systems?
 The reason is that GroundStar RealTime is their preferred system to handle scheduling for multiple months in advance, while Deputy is preferred for handling last-minute schedule changes.
-By blending the two systems together, Qantas ground teams had the benefits of far-in-advance scheduling and short-notice schedule changes.
+By blending the two systems together, Airline ground teams had the benefits of far-in-advance scheduling and short-notice schedule changes.
-[^abp-sftp]: After launching this service for Qantas, another implementation of the Export Submitter was built in order to upload files via SFTP for Au Bon Pain.
+[^abp-sftp]: After launching this service for Airline, another implementation of the Export Submitter was built in order to upload files via SFTP for Au Bon Pain.
 Amazingly, the implementation was straightforward, since this dependency was well isolated!